-- Reflect the TEKS and curriculum objectives covered during the instructional segment of time immediately prior to or during the assignment of the project; and - c.
-Have clearly delineated weights which are also shared with students prior to assignment and/or assessment. - NOTE: Semester Exams are not included in the Major Assessment category. - Daily Grades are fifty percent (50%) of the grade.
-These must include minimum of five daily grades per six weeks.
-Quizzes, assignments, homework, and notebooks may be considered daily assessments. - By the end of the third week of the six weeks/marking period, a minimum of 2 test grades and 3 daily grades will be documented for each student who has been in attendance for at least 15 days of the six weeks/marking period. - 4.
-Grades should be rounded off.
+NOTE: Semester Exams are not included in the Major Assessment category.

+- Minor Assessments-are forty percent (40%) of the grade.
+These must include a minimum of five minor assessments per six weeks.
+Quizzes, assignments, homework, and notebooks may be considered daily assessments. - 3.
+By the end of the third week of the six weeks/marking period, a minimum of 1 test grades and 3 daily grades will be documented for each student who has been in attendance for at least 15 days of the six weeks/marking period. - 4.
+Mathematical formula: Six Weeks Grades